 Apples are a source of essential nutrients like vitamins A and C, as well as fiber.
 They can make a nice treat for your sheep, and they’re also helpful in keeping them hydrated.

 However, apples have huge amounts of sugar in them.
-This can lead to a condition known as acidosis which, essentially, makes it difficult for your sheep to breathe.
+This can lead to a condition known as acidosis in sheep which, essentially, makes it difficult for your sheep to breathe.
 While the risk is minimal, it is still a risk.

 In addition to this, the seeds in an apple can be pretty toxic for the sheep.
 If they are not removed before you feed them to your sheep, then there is a risk that the animal can end up getting pretty ill.